- U.S.- Montenegro Relations

 - Embassy Fact Sheets

-The U.S. Embassy in Podgorica has a wide range of programs.
-Our 34 American, and 134 local staff work every day to broaden and deepen the relationship between the United States and Montenegro.
-Some highlights of our work over the past 10 years include:
+The U.S. Embassy in Podgorica runs a wide range of programs.
+Our over two-hundred staff members work every day to broaden and deepen the relationship between the United States and Montenegro.
+Some highlights of our work over the past 15 years include:

 Economic and Commercial Relations

-- More than 50 American companies operate in Montenegro and the U.S. interest in doing business in Montenegro is constantly on the rise, especially after Montenegro’s invitation to join the NATO Alliance.
+- More than 50 American companies operate in Montenegro and the U.S. interest in doing business in Montenegro is constantly on the rise, especially after Montenegro joined NATO in 2017.

 - The top six U.S. investors have invested over €300 million in Montenegro since its independence.
 An additional €300 million of investment is in the pipeline from U.S. companies operating in the tourism, telecommunications, and energy sectors.